 Expectations and reality are not always aligned, my brand-new scissors would bend, pinch, pull, and push hair when used by my potential customers.
 They failed to perform as they did when I was the one using them, it was random, varied with each user, they were either too long, too short, too heavy or too light.
 By some means these scissors were too pointed, too rounded, or the prospects fingers/thumb would slip through the handle rings.

 Forcing a scissor to cut hair develops a negative technique that is unique to that one stylist.
 These overcompensating techniques vary by salon and with each stylist.
 This is a disaster, because without standards for daily maintenance, upper hand control, thumb pressure, and common-sense scissor knowledge, how could a scissors performance be evaluated.

 This is why I developed “What You Need To Know About Scissors©".
 This became the foundation of Integrity's business model.
 It was not important to just sell scissors, but to place them in the hands of the stylist for all the right reasons.

 Integrity Beauty Supply provided “What You Need To Know About Scissors©" with every scissor purchase.
-It emphasized how to properly maintain a scissor for the workday.
+It emphasized how to properly maintain a scissor.
 See PDF.
 This booklet was a quick reference for upper hand control, tension settings, thumb pressure, and set the standards for a stylist daily responsibility when using their scissors.
 This quick reference has morphed from paper to digital form as the “Scissors University©."